hebasto/bitcoin/depends/README.md

 ### Dependency Options

-The following can be set when running make: `make FOO=bar`
+The following can be set when running GNU Make: `gmake FOO=bar`

 - `SOURCES_PATH`: Downloaded sources will be placed here
 - `BASE_CACHE`: Built packages will be placed here